Aperiodicity, rotational tiling spaces and topological space groups: Patterns, tilings and their hulls

 \begin{definition} A tiling $T$ is \emph{repetitive} if for each $r>0$ there is an $R_r>0$ such that every $r$-patch can be found, up to translation, within distance $R_r $ of every point $x \in \R^d$. \end{definition}

-Repetitivity ensures that if $\Om$ is the hull of $T$ (translational or rotational), $T' \in \Om$ and $\Om'$ is the hull of $T'$, then $\Om = \Om'$.
-In general this fails if $T$ is not repetitive.
+For a repetitive tiling $T$, and $T'$ locally indistinguishable from $T$, it is easily shown that $T'$ has the same set of finite patches, up to translation (that is, $T$ is also locally indistinguishable from $T'$).
+Hence, repetitivity ensures that if $\Om$ is the hull of $T$ (translational or rotational), $T' \in \Om$ and $\Om'$ is the hull of $T'$, then $\Om = \Om'$.
+This fails if $T$ is not repetitive.
+Repetitivity is equivalent to minimality of the dynamical system $(\Om_t,\R^d)$ \cite{AObook}.

 \begin{remark} The symmetry structure for tilings considered throughout this paper is mostly confined to orientation preserving symmetries; the reader may reasonably wonder why we do not consider orientation reversing symmetries of our tilings.
 Certainly the existence or not of orientation reversing symmetries of a given pattern is important, and extending some of the constructions here to orientation reversing symmetries is essentially straightforward, but provides limited additional insight.
 One of our central focuses here is an analysis of the topology of the rotational hull $\Om_r$.
 Suppose we define $\Om_s$ as the corresponding completion but now of all Euclidean motions, orientation reversing as well as preserving.
-For a repetitive tiling, if every finite patch which occurs in $T$ also has its mirror image occurring in $T$ (up to some rigid motion) then these spaces are equal with $\Om_s$ carrying an additional $\Z/2$ action corresponding to a reflection.
+For a repetitive tiling, if every finite patch which occurs in $T$ also has its mirror image occurring in $T$ (up to some rigid motion) then $\Om_r = \Om_s$, which additionally carries a $\Z/2$ action corresponding to a reflection.
 If finite patches do not have mirror images in the tiling then $\Om_s$ is homeomorphic to the disjoint union of two copies of $\Om_r$ (and the additional $\Z/2$ action merely swaps the two components), so in either case it suffices to study this space $\Om_r$ alone. \end{remark}